Pete Sessions: Economic policy

+Sessions was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+In 2025, Sessions voted for the One Big Beautiful Bill Act, which the Congressional Budget Office estimated would add $2.8 trillion to the national deficit.

 Magic

 In March 2016, Sessions introduced a House resolution to "recognize magic as a rare and valuable art form and national treasure."

 Cannabis

+In 2024, Sessions called THC “addictive” and “dangerous to the health and growth of every American.”

 Sessions opposed allowing states to determine their own policies regarding the legality of cannabis and the regulation of legal cannabis markets.
 As chair of the House Rules Committee, he repeatedly stifled proposed amendments relaxing federal laws against cannabis, including one that would have allowed medical marijuana access to veterans in states where the drug is legal.

 Military and police

 Sessions supported the 1033 program, under which the U.S. military transfers surplus military equipment to local law enforcement agencies; the program is controversial because of its association with militarization of police.
 In 2015 and 2017, he cosponsored Republican legislation to reverse the Obama administration's restrictions on the 1033 program.

 Hurricane aid

 In 2012, Sessions voted against disaster relief for the victims of Hurricane Sandy.
 In August 2017, in the wake of Hurricane Harvey, which devastated parts of Texas, he called for disaster relief for its victims.